GabrielTrigo/GabrielTrigo/README.md

 	</a>
 </p>

-*As a Software Developer at Autoglass®, I leverage cutting-edge technologies and innovative solutions to design and deliver secure, scalable products that serve thousands of users.
+*As a Software Engineer at Autoglass®, I leverage cutting-edge technologies and innovative solutions to design and deliver secure, scalable products that serve thousands of users.
 I collaborate closely with cross-functional teams to ensure our software meets the highest standards of quality and performance, continuously optimizing and enhancing our applications to stay ahead in a rapidly evolving industry.*

+*Graduated in Software Engineering from Cesumar University with the highest grade on the final project titled "Industrial Process Monitoring System Based on IoT and AI - Visual Defect Detection."*

-*Experienced Software Developer with over 8 years of total experience.
-Specialized in developing desktop applications with Delphi and web applications using ASP.NET Core and JavaScript.
-I have a strong interest in Machine Learning and DevOps engineering.
-Exepert in Delphi/Pascal and JavaScript, proficient in C#, PHP, and Python.
-Skilled in DevOps practices and all stages of the software development lifecycle (SDLC).*
+*Specialized in developing desktop applications with Delphi and web applications with ASP.NET Core and JavaScript.
+I have a strong interest in Machine Learning and DevOps engineering, and I am proficient in various programming languages, including Delphi/Pascal and JavaScript, as well as being proficient in PHP, C#, and Python.
+I am skilled in DevOps practices and all stages of the software development lifecycle (SDLC).*

-*Graduated in Software Engineering from Cesumar University with the highest grade on the final project, titled: "Industrial Process Monitoring System Based on IoT and AI - Visual Defect Detection.".
-I have gained a solid foundation in software development, data structures, algorithms, and cloud computing.
-Currently, I am studying to obtain the "AWS Certified DevOps Engineer" certification.*
+*I am a technology enthusiast and a lifelong learner, always eager to explore new technologies and improve my skills.
+I practice good programming techniques, create custom tools, and enjoy low-level development.
+I am analytical, communicative, and detail-oriented.
+I embrace challenges, learn quickly, and adapt to any technology.*

 * 🚀 As a toolsmith, I am skilled at quickly building tools to solve technical problems and improvising solutions to technical challenges;
 * 💡 I am a tech enthusiast and a lifelong learner, always eager to explore new technologies and improve my skills.